Yanping-Cong/ULSA/doc/install.rst

 Prerequisites
 -------------

-For the installation and proper work of ``LFSM``, the following packages are
+For the installation and proper work of ``ULSA``, the following packages are
 required:

     * h5py_\ , Pythonic interface to the HDF5 binary data format;